Retail & commerce · Portugal · Tax compliance

 02Who solves this today

-Portugal-active vendors that publicly self-market to the AT-certified billing / faturação eletrónica / SAF-T(PT) / ATCUD / CIUS-PT niche on their own Portuguese-language homepages — accounting and POS platforms whose front pages name the regime as the operator promise.
+Portugal-active vendors that publicly self-market to the AT-certified billing / faturação eletrónica (electronic invoicing) / SAF-T(PT) / ATCUD / CIUS-PT niche on their own Portuguese-language homepages.
 Each entry verified live and self-marketed in the niche on the date of writing.
-The Autoridade Tributária's own published list of certified software is referenced in section 01 as the regulator-published mechanic, not as a third-party solution.
+The AT's own published list of certified software is the regulator's catalogue, referenced in section 01 — not a third-party solution.
 The list is intentionally narrow.

-Portuguese cloud invoicing and accounting platform whose homepage names the niche directly as a top-level promise — "Certificado com o nº 2860 da Autoridade Tributária," "ATCUD — Comunicação de séries à AT," and "exportando os seus documentos em formatos compatíveis com o EDI (CIUS-PT e UBL 2.1)."
-The route a Portuguese PME takes when they want a cloud-native billing tool that publishes AT-certification, ATCUD-series communication, and CIUS-PT export as homepage anchors rather than buried compliance notes.
+Portuguese cloud invoicing and accounting platform.
+Homepage names the niche directly — "Certificado com o nº 2860 da Autoridade Tributária" ("Certified under nº 2860 by the AT"), "ATCUD — Comunicação de séries à AT" ("ATCUD — series communication to the AT"), and "exportando os seus documentos em formatos compatíveis com o EDI (CIUS-PT e UBL 2.1)" ("exporting documents in EDI-compatible formats — CIUS-PT and UBL 2.1").
 Reachable at moloni.pt.

 moloni.pt